 "The price of each puppy includes microchip, initial vet check and vaccinations, puppy and breed information, puppy registration with either AKC or CKC.
 Please contact Brenda for further informaation."

-B. has been a member of Good Dog for almost 4 years
+B. has been a member of Good Dog for over 4 years

 B. was screened for responsible practices and has been a member since 2021.